scrabbletank/farhome-rules/monstroustreasure.md

  | **Defense:** | 2/3 | **AP:** | 12 |
  | **Wounds:** | 20 | **Challenge:** | 25 |
  | **Move/Sprint:** | 4/8 | **Size:** | Large |
+___
 |STR|DEX|STA|INT|WIL|CHA|
 |:---:|:---:|:---:|:---:|:---:|:---:|
 |5/3|5/4|3/1|0/0|3/3|2/0|

 ___

 ***Demonic Resistance.*** This creature has _Resistance 1_ against lightning, fire, and cold damage.
-Effects that Daze, Stun, and Slow end at the end of its turn.
+Effects that Daze, Stun, or Paralyze require 2 criticals in their roll to affect this creature.

 ***Magic Resistance.*** This creature adds 2 critical successes to defense and saving throws against magic.